DBThompson713/DBThompson713.github.io/README.md

    <ul>
    <li>Whenever text is visible on the main screen, a .shaded class is applied to the body covering container "shader</li>
    <li>This is accomplised by having jquery apply the shaded class based on certain criteria.</li>
-   <li>the menu headings are closed by removing the swingout class from the unwanted "swingers"</li>
    </ul>

 <strong>Touch control for gallery and project sections</strong>